On the Power of Finite Ambiguity in B\"uchi Complementation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work exploits codeterministic DAGs over infinite words as a unified tool to optimize both \rkc and \slc constructions.
-Consequently, we have improved the complexity of the classical \rkc and \slc constructions for FANBWs, respectively, to ${\bigO(6^n)}$ from $2^{\bigO( n \log n)}$ and to $\bigO( 4^{n})$ from $\bigO( (3n)^{n})$, based on codeterministic DAGs.
-As a further contribution, we view the \slc algorithm explicitly as the construction of codeterministic DAGs and a specialized complementation algorithm for FANBWs.
-We then provide a subsumption relation between states in the complementary NBWs of FANBWs in hope of improving the containment checking between an NBW and an (FA)NBW.
-Our work proposes the construction of codeterministic DAGs as a way to obtain finite ambiguity, the key ingredient of \buchi complemention.
-As an application, we apply codeterministic DAGs to the complementation of LDBWs, demonstrating the generality of the power of finite ambiguity.
+This work exploits codeterministic run DAGs over infinite words as a unified tool to optimize both \rkc and \slc constructions.
+Consequently, we have improved the complexity of the classical \rkc and \slc constructions for FANBAs, respectively, to ${\bigO(6^n)}$ from $2^{\bigO(n \log n)}$ and to $\bigO(4^{n})$ from $\bigO((3n)^{n})$, based on codeterministic DAGs.
+As a further contribution, we view the \slc algorithm explicitly as the construction of codeterministic DAGs and a specialized complementation algorithm for FANBAs.
+We then provide a subsumption relation between states in the complementary NBAs of FANBAs in hope of improving the containment checking between an NBA and an (FA)NBA.
+Our work proposes the construction of codeterministic DAGs as a way to obtain finite ambiguity, the key ingredient of \buchi complementation.
+As an application, we apply codeterministic DAGs to the complementation of LDBAs, demonstrating the generality of the power of finite ambiguity.

-As future work, we plan to study whether $\bigO(4^{n})$ is also the lower bound for the complementation of FANBWs.
-An empirical evaluation on how the subsumption relation between macrostates proposed in Proposition~\ref{prop:sumbsumptionRelationBetweenMacrostatesSLCforFANBWs} will benefit the containment checking problem is worthy of exploring.
-Another line of future work is studying determinization constructions for FANBWs.
-Finally, it is possible to use our work to improve the program-termination checking framework proposed in~\cite{DBLP:conf/cav/HeizmannHP14} if one generalizes a terminating path to an FANBW.
+As future work, we plan to study whether $\bigO(4^{n})$ is also the lower bound for the complementation of FANBAs.
+We also plan to evaluate empirically the different complementation algorithms to check how much their theoretical complexity is reflected in practice; the implementations however depend also on software engineering aspects and heuristics (like, automata representation, data structures, order of state exploration) which can affect their actual performance.
+One may improve the practical performance of existing complementation constructions by first applying minimization techniques~\cite{DBLP:journals/lmcs/ClementeM19,DBLP:conf/popl/MayrC13} and then complementing the minimized automata.
+We plan to study how our specialized construction for FANBAs compares to this approach in practice.
+Also an empirical evaluation on how the subsumption relation between macrostates proposed in Proposition~\ref{prop:sumbsumptionRelationBetweenMacrostatesSLCforFANBAs} will benefit the containment checking problem is worthy of exploring.
+Another line of future work is to study determinization constructions for FANBAs.
+Finally, it is possible to use our work to improve the program-termination checking framework proposed in~\cite{DBLP:conf/cav/HeizmannHP14} if one generalizes a terminating path to an FANBA.